|Notes on Conceptual Fiction

 Wallace; the reality-stretching narratives of David Mitchell and

-and Mark Z. Danielewski; the meta-reality musings of Paul
+Mark Z. Danielewski; the meta-reality musings of Paul Auster and

-Auster and Italo Calvino; the edgy futurism of J.G.
-Ballard and
+Italo Calvino; the edgy futurism of J.G.
+Ballard and Iain Banks; and

-their pulp fiction predecessors.
-Cormac McCarthy might win a
+pulp fiction predecessors.
+Cormac McCarthy might win a Pulitzer

-Pulitzer Prize for his novel The Road, a book whose apocalyptic
+Prize for his novel The Road, a book whose apocalyptic theme

-theme was straight out of the science fiction playbook.
-But no
+was straight out of the science fiction playbook.
+But no bookstore

-bookstore would dare to put this novel in the sci-fi section.
-No
+would dare to put this novel in the sci-fi section.
+No respectable

-respectable critic would dare compare it to, say, I Am Legend (a
+critic would dare compare it to, say, I Am Legend (a novel very

-novel very similar to McCarthy’s in many respects).
-Arbitrary
+similar to McCarthy’s in many respects).
+Arbitrary divisions

-divisions between “serious fiction” and “genre fiction” were
+between “serious fiction” and “genre fiction” were enforced, even